Jenny works primarily with independent and self-publishing authors to take their manuscripts from woe to go.

-Experienced as a substantive book editor – structure, style and story – in both fiction and non-fiction, she can work on your manuscript at any stage of the writing process.
-She also evaluates and reviews manuscripts, and speaks about editing and publishing, and is working on several plays and screenplays.
+Experienced as a developmental and substantive book editor – structure, style and story – in both fiction and non-fiction, she can work on your manuscript at any stage of the writing process.
+She also speaks about editing and publishing, and is working on several plays and screenplays.

 A freelance editor for 24 years, a scientific author/editor for 13 years, and a creative writer for 48 years, Jenny brings a wealth of knowledge, a diverse perspective, and a deep passion to your story.